ALPHYPSYCHE/Kubernetes/README.md

 find the image used to create the pod in a new deployment?
 	kubectl describe deployments.apps frontend-deployment | grep -i image

+see how many deployments exist on the system:
+	kubectl get deployments.

  ## NAMESPACE

 Namespaces provide a way to organize and segregate resources in Kubernetes.Namespaces provide a way to logically divide cluster resources, allowing multiple users or teams to share a cluster without interference.
 They offer a scope for names and resource isolation, making it easier to organize and manage Kubernetes objects within a cluster.